-One of the most fundamental RBA programs is the Validated Assessment Program (VAP), which is the leading standard for onsite compliance verification and effective, shareable audits.
-The RBA itself does not conduct the audits but rather sets the standards and relies on approved audit firms.
-Since 2009, RBA members have completed more than 4,000 VAP onsite compliance audits conducted by independent third-party audit firms that have been approved by the RBA to execute the VAP protocol.
-As the program has grown it has become more complex, with hundreds of auditors from 11 firms in more than 20 countries.
+One of the most fundamental RBA programs is the Validated Assessment Program (VAP), which is the leading standard for onsite compliance verification and effective, shareable assessments conducted by independent, third-party firms.
+The RBA itself does not conduct audits but rather sets the standards and relies on firms that have been approved by the RBA to execute the VAP protocol.
+As the program has grown it has become more complex, with hundreds of third-party auditors from 10 independent firms in more than 20 countries.

 VAP Recognition Program

-The RBA recognizes that the primary value of an on-site compliance audit is not in the identification of issues at a factory, but in the correction of those issues.
-We want to recognize those factories that demonstrate their commitment to corporate responsibility through verified closure of the issues identified in a VAP audit.
+The RBA recognizes that the primary value of an on-site compliance assessment is not in the identification of issues at a factory, but in the correction of those issues.
+We want to recognize those factories that demonstrate their commitment to corporate responsibility through verified closure of the issues identified in a VAP assessment.

 We offer three levels of recognition: